zy2438633945/lab4/README.md

 Next, we can further optimize the styling to make the page more attractive.
 With this, we have completed the development of this dashboard!

-By using TiDB Cloud Data Service, what would have been several days of extensive backend API development work can now be done in just couple minutes.
+By using TiDB Cloud Data Service, what would have been several days of extensive backend API development work can now be done in just a couple of minutes.
 Furthermore, users are not burdened with deployment and operation concerns.
 All that remains is to push the code to GitHub and, with a few clicks on vercel.com, our application is online!

 You can view the complete source code on our [GitHub repository page](https://github.com/tidbcloud/data-service-example), or try out our online demo [here](https://data-service-example.vercel.app/).